MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 In words:

 > $H_0$: There is no association between the consultant's contributions and the clients' complication rate.
 > $H_A$: Patients who work with the consultant tend to have a complication rate lower than 10%.
-In statistical language

 In statistical language: